 Consistently keeping blood sugar within a narrow target range can help delay the progression of peripheral neuropathy and may even cause an improvement in symptoms you already have.
 With intense glucose control you may reduce your overall risk of diabetic neuropathy by as much as 60 percent.

-To help slow nerve damage your doctor at GIN will advise you to
+To help slow nerve damage your doctor at BRAINS will advise you to

 Take good care of your feet